minyez/minyez.github.io/_posts/2024-07-25-syncrhonize-org-agenda-to-macos-calendar.md

     dl.dropboxusercontent.com/XXX/org.ics?YYY&dl=1

 Finally in Calendar, go to `File->New Calendar Subscription` and paste the modified link.
-Remember to uncheck "remove alert" to make the alert work.
+Remember to uncheck \"remove alert\" to make the alert work.
 Refresh the calendars and the entries in org-mode should appear in Calendar.

 ## Summary